A boring ol' hotel gym is now a high-flying rooftop bar — 30 storeys up.

 April 14, 2016

 Brisbane bar lovers, things are looking up — and we mean that literally.
-If you're standing in the CBD, you'll be craning your neck to see the city's new lounge bar.
-And if you're enjoying a drink at what's certain to be the next big hotspot, you'll be looking down on the world.
+If you're standing in the CBD, you'll be craning your neck to see this lounge bar.
+And if you're enjoying a drink there, you'll be looking down on the world.

-Meet Sazerac, Brisbane's new sky-high watering hole and the place that's about to make Four Points by Sheraton Hotel at 99 Mary Street the topic of conversation for this month and next, and probably several more after that too.
+Meet Sazerac, the sky-high watering hole at Four Points by Sheraton Hotel at 99 Mary Street.
 Patrons climb 30 storeys above street level to sip cocktails, including the New Orleans-originated combination of cognac, absinthe, Peychaud's Bitters and sugar it's named for.

-They'll go down nicely with panoramic city skyline views, and with the share plate-heavy food menu by executive chef Ambrose Andrews.
+Whatever you opt for, it'll go down nicely with panoramic city skyline views, and with the share plate-heavy food menu.
 With all that to indulge in, you'll quickly forget the 120-150 seat site's former life.
-Before the space became the bar everyone's going to be busting to go to, it was a gym.
+Before the space became a bar, it was a gym.